We offer an

 According to the same StepChange report, individuals with council tax arrears owe an average of over £1,000 on this debt alone.
 Not only this, but those struggling to pay their council tax are also more likely to be in a budget deficit – meaning they have more money going out than they have coming in.

 For over 25 years, we’ve helped thousands of people across Scotland, giving them expert debt help and advice with their council tax arrears; not only enabling them to lead a debt-free future but also maintain a roof over their heads.
 Here, we discuss council tax debts and what your next steps should be if you have fallen behind.

 Council Tax is not an optional payment; it is mandatory and due monthly or in one lump sum at the start of the year.
 If you fall behind with payments, you can quickly find yourself under pressure from your local council and, as time goes by, your debt will be passed onto sheriff officers who can make life feel increasingly uncomfortable.

 If you continually fall behind with your council tax, the council will ultimately pass your case onto local sheriff officers (also known as bailiffs in other parts of the UK).
 Sheriff Officers have the right to repossess items from your property to and enforce court orders against you.

 At this stage, things can get very complex and very damaging for you personally.
-It goes without question that you should aim to contact us before this stage but even if your situation has got to the point where you are facing sheriff officer action at present, there are still ways we can help you.
+It goes without saying that you should aim to contact us for help and advice before this stage, but even if your situation has got to the point where you are facing sheriff officer action at present, there are still ways we can help you.